wdi-sg/shopping-react/README.md

 ![wiref.png](wiref.png)

-Create a shopping app for walmart products.
+Create a shopping app for grocery products.

 There should be 3 main components:

 1. A search component
-  - search for a product and display the results
+  - search for a product and display the results (this should just get the entire list of products for now)
   - clicking on a product causes the product window to display/be filled

 2. Product display component
-  - displays information about the product
+  - displays information about the product (don't worry about the product image)
   - has a button to add to cart

 3. Cart component